 - 1/2 teaspoon freshly ground black pepper

-If using sausage or mushrooms, heat a large skillet or wide saute pan over medium-high heat.
+Heat a large skillet or wide sauté pan over medium-high heat.
 Add a splash of oil (for sausage) or melt 2 tablespoons butter (for mushrooms).
 Add the sausage and break into chunks, cooking until browned.
-Or add the mushrooms and cook for 5-8 minutes until browned, stirring once or twice.
+Or add the mushrooms and cook for 5 to 8 minutes until browned, stirring once or twice.2.

-Spread the cooked sausage or mushrooms out on a rimmed baking sheet to quickly cool to room temperature.
+Spread the cooked sausage or mushrooms on a rimmed baking sheet to cool.3.

-Butter a 9x13-inch baking dish or 3- to 4-quart casserole dish and spread the potatoes across the bottom of the dish.
+Butter a 9-by-13-inch baking dish or a 3- to 4-quart casserole dish and spread the potatoes across the bottom of the dish.4.

 Layer the cooled sausage, ham or mushrooms on top of the potatoes.
 Top with crumbled goat cheese, followed by the tomatoes, scallions and frozen greens.5.